For many Americans, the backyard deck is a favorite recreational area to get together with family.

 Dangerous Backyard Decks Are More Common Than You Think

 Injuries due to collapsing or unsound decks often occur because a deck is either built in a way that violates current housing codes or has deteriorated over time.

 If your deck was built before 1980, it’s likely that it was made with wood that wasn’t properly treated to prevent termite infestation.
 Aside from this, the average lifespan of a deck is around 15 years.
 If your home has a backyard deck that was built 30 or 40 years ago, make sure to have it inspected by a professional to identify and fix any hazards.

-If you’re planning on having a large celebration or gathering at your home in the coming months, it’s especially important that you make sure your deck is in top shape ahead of time.
+If you’re planning on spending time and dining out on your deck with family and friends, it’s especially important to make sure it is in top shape ahead of time.
 It’s never a good idea to test the limits of an old deck and put your loved ones at risk.

 How to Inspect Your Backyard Deck for Wood Damage

 If you built your deck yourself, it was constructed more than 15 years ago or if you simply suspect it might not be in the best shape, take some time to inspect the wood and other elements.
 One of the most obvious signs that your backyard deck is damaged is if you notice large cracks in the boards or posts, which could lead to more serious issues down the road.